 It is essential that a roof of any property is kept in tip-top working condition to ensure the building remains completely weatherproof.
+Builder Guide will help you find trusted roofers to advise on the best course of action for your roofing project.

 A roof protects a building and its contents from the elements, such as rain, heat and wind.
-Damaged or insufficient roofing tens to lead to expensive work having to be carried out to rectify the problem.
+Damaged or insufficient roofing tends to lead to expensive work having to be carried out to rectify the problem.

 Long-established roofing issues can create problems beyond the roof itself with timber structures and decorative finishes deteriorating rapidly in damp conditions.